CharlesXu/TensorSludge/README.md

 ## TODO:
 * Allow naming of matrices for debugging!
     * String for name, with custom hash impl to only use handle hash
+* Tests for non-square matrix muls with transpose

 ## Implementation:
 * Per compute shader: